rockettheme/docs/Docs/wordpress/plugins/rokajaxsearch/rokajaxsearch_use.md

     9. **Order** Set the order of the search results.
 For example, if you set to Oldest First then the oldest item will be loaded in the search result.
 There are a variety of options to chose from.
 [41%, 51%, se]
     10. **Items Per Page** Set the limit for the number of search result pages, whether: 3, 5, 10, 15, 20, 25, 30 or 50 [45%, 58%, sw]
     11. **Limit Items** Set the limit for the number of search results per page, whether: 3, 5, 10, 15, 20, 25, 30 or 50 [49%, 51%, se]
-    12. **Google Web Search** When enabled, an option will appear in the module to search Google Web Search.
+    12. **Google Web Search** When enabled, an option will appear in the widget to search Google Web Search.
 The API key needs to be correctly completed for this to work.
 [52%, 58%, sw]
-    13. **Google Blog Search** When enabled, an option will appear in the module to search Google Blog Search.
+    13. **Google Blog Search** When enabled, an option will appear in the widget to search Google Blog Search.
 The API key needs to be correctly completed for this to work.
 [56%, 51%, se]
-    14. **Google Image Search** When enabled, an option will appear in the module to search Google Images Search.
+    14. **Google Image Search** When enabled, an option will appear in the widget to search Google Images Search.
 The API key needs to be correctly completed for this to work.
 [60%, 58%, sw]
-    15. **Google Video Search** When enabled, an option will appear in the module to search Google Videos Search.
+    15. **Google Video Search** When enabled, an option will appear in the widget to search Google Videos Search.
 The API key needs to be correctly completed for this to work.
 [63%, 51%, se]
     16. **Image Size to Search** Select the image search size preference for Google Search, either Small, Medium, Large or Extra Large.
 [67%, 58%, sw]
     17. **Safe Search** Choose between the different Google preferences, either Strict, Moderate or Off.
 [71%, 51%, se]
     18. **Show Pagination** Set to Yes to show pagination for search results.
 [74%, 58%, sw]